-- Website hosting that is not “managed” and/or able to offer the support needed when things go haywire.
+- Website hosting that is not “managed” and able to offer the support needed when things go haywire.

 The More Things Change…

-I've been at this over 25 years, with WordPress since it's birth.
-I've seen this pattern repeat itself over and over and over and over….
+I’ve been at this for over 27 years, with WordPress since its birth.
+I’ve seen this pattern repeat itself over and over and over and over…

 What pattern?
-Site owners that don't keep their sites up-to-date.
-Themes in use that aren't of quality code — and updated as needed.
-Plugins that aren't necessary, secure and/or tested with each WordPress update.
+Site owners that don’t keep their sites up-to-date.
+Themes in use that aren’t of quality code — and updated as needed.
+Plugins that aren’t necessary, secure, and tested with each WordPress update.

-Add to that, the majority of site owners are not paying attention to the impending changes in future WordPress releases to know what to consider.
+Additionally, most site owners are not paying attention to the impending changes in future WordPress releases to know what to consider.
 Why would a site owner need to do that, you ask?
-In a perfect world they wouldn't have to.
+In a perfect world, they wouldn’t have to.

 But if you are a DIYer and do not work closely with your theme dev or a consultant, that puts this responsibility on you.
-If you can't or don't want to follow the WordPress development track (and make any necessary adjustments yourself), then you need to use themes, plugins and partner with those who can for you.
+If you can’t or don’t want to follow the WordPress development track (and make any necessary adjustments yourself), you need to use themes, plugins, and partner with those who can work for you.

 WordPress is very upfront about what lies ahead.
-This gives both theme and plugin developers more than enough time to test, tune and release updates in line with new WordPress releases.
+In addition, detailed updates and communications provide theme and plugin developers time to test, tune, and release updates in line with new WordPress releases.

 My WordPress Website Risk Management Strategy

-This strategy is sticking to a select group of Managed WordPress hosts, quality premium themes and plugins that I know keep up and make quality, as well as support, a priority.
-I also spend the time to read and evaluate what is in the pipeline so we can then make educated decisions.
+This strategy is sticking to a select group of Managed WordPress hosts, quality premium themes, and plugins that I know keep up and prioritize quality and support.
+I also spend time reading and evaluating what is in the pipeline to make educated decisions.

-This approach allows my clients to not have to worry about incompatibilities or the next update breaking their sites.
-Now, that's not to say it still can't happen.
+This approach lets my clients not worry about incompatibilities or the next update breaking their sites.
+Now, that’s not to say it still can’t happen.
 Conflicts and bugs are part of this gig.